-Grand Avenue businesses are allowed to continue to operate in dining areas directly in front of their stores and neighboring storefronts with the permission of neighboring businesses.
+Grand Avenue businesses are continuing to operate in dining areas directly in front of their stores and neighboring storefronts with the permission of neighboring businesses.
 These businesses are required to have a Temporary Use Permit (TUP) which will expire when Phase II construction begins.

 When will construction begin and end?